-The statement also read, "Because we are KATOI in name and in practice, we have gender neutral bathrooms as well as dress code...”
+The statement continues, "Because we are KATOI in name and in practice, we have gender-neutral bathrooms as well as a dress code...”

 However, that position could change.
 Noura now tells Metro Times that they met with Katoi general manager Courtney Henriette on Monday and the restaurant is considering a name change.
-Noura says that the conversation appears to be a positive shift, and is optimistic that the issue can be resolved with further dialogue.
+Noura says that they are optimistic that the issue can be resolved with further dialogue.
 (Contacted Monday afternoon, Katoi’s PR rep says the restaurant has no comment.)

 Among those with whom we spoke ahead of the weekend is Kath Khangpiboon.
 She’s a Bangkok-based transgender activist who founded the Thai Transgender Alliance.
 She tells Metro Times that she identifies as a kathoey “to reference the culture and history of sexuality in Thailand.”
 Khangpiboon says she prefers that others refer to her as such when it’s being used in the appropriate context, but says that Katoi is something different.

 “They are doing this for marketing and promotion,” Khangpiboon tells us.
 “That is what makes people upset.
 ‘Ladyboy’ is worse … and has a stigma, and stereotypes transgender identity.”

 Sources say there’s no perfect analogy, but likened the situation to a Thai person opening a gastropub in Bangkok and calling it "faggot."
 Or Katoi’s owners instead opening a soul food restaurant in Detroit and calling it any number of offensive terms.
 Others charge that Katoi is acting "sneakily" by using an obscure-in-the-U.S. Thai term and questioned (with tongue in cheek, presumably) why the owners won’t be straightforward and name their restaurant “Transgender Burger.”